 Innsbruck – Hungerburg Return | €13,00 | €7,80 |

-Where to Buy Tickets
+Where to Buy Nordkette Cable Car Tickets

 There are manned ticket offices at the Congress and Hungerburg stations of the Nordkette cable cars.
-The other stations have ticket machines where you can pay by credit or debit card.
+The other stations have ticket machines where you can pay with credit or debit card.
 You can also conveniently buy tickets online before your trip.

 Insider Tip